Component Methods (Imperative API)

 clear()

-Clears the text input, removes suggestions, and resets the session token.
+Clears the input, removes suggestions, and resets the session token.

 () => void